swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 }
 ```

-In Swift 5, this would be an error.
-To maintain source compatibility, this would only produce a warning in Swift 4 mode.
-The Swift 4 program will trap at run time if an unknown enum case is actually encountered.
+Failure to do so will produce a warning in Swift 5.
+A program will trap at run time if an unknown enum case is actually encountered.

 All other uses of enums (`if case`, creation, accessing members, etc) do not change.
 Only the exhaustiveness checking of switches is affected by the frozen/non-frozen distinction.
 Non-exhaustive switches over frozen enums (and boolean values) will continue to be invalid in all language modes.